 Do you have an idea for an app but lack the programming knowledge to begin building it?
 In this weekly blog series, How To Unleash Your Inner App Developer, I will take you, the non-programmer, step by step through the process of creating apps for the iPhone, iPod Touch, and iPad.
 Join me each week on this adventure, and you will experience how fun turning your ideas into reality can be!
 This is Part 7 of the series.
-If you're just getting started now, check out the beginning of the series here (this post has been updated to iOS 7.1.)
+If you're just getting started now, check out the beginning of the series here (this post has been updated to Swift, iOS 8 and Xcode 6)

 In my last several posts, we have created a prototype app called iAppsReview that allows users to rate apps on their iOS devices.
 Whenever you build an app, it's a best practice to first create a prototype that you can give to your client or potential user base for feedback.
-Once you get feedback, you often need to make changes to the prototype based on the feedback you receive.
-However, once the dust has settled, you have to take the prototype and turn it into a real app.
-That requires writing code.
+You often need to make changes to the prototype based on the feedback you receive.
+However, once the dust has settled, you need to turn the prototype into a real app.
+This requires writing code.
 Since this blog series is specifically designed for non-programmers, we need to take a step back and look at the big picture of app development and learn the basics of writing code.

 The Three Parts of an App

 In order to create the best app possible, you first need to understand the three main parts of an app and keep these clear in your mind throughout the entire app development process.
 This will help you create a well-designed application that is easy to maintain.